Jefftree/Course-Notes/f15/econ101.md

 - **Nash equilibrium**: Both players choose the action that is most beneficial to themselves, for each possibility for the other person's choice
 - Equilibrium is to both confess.
 Also called dominant strategy equilibrium

-**NOTE:** A game similar to prisoners' dilemma is played in duopoly.
+**Note:** A game similar to prisoners' dilemma is played in duopoly.

 Firms could collude, and either choose to honor it, or cheat on it.
 This leads to four possible outcomes.